What Software Do Proofreaders Use?

 Checking for consistency throughout a text can be time-consuming, especially with lengthy texts.

 PerfectIt increases your productivity by doing this job for you.
-And enhanced productivity translates to an increase in profitability since time is money.
+And greater productivity can lead to increased profitability since time is money.

-Like Grammarly, PerfectIt lets you examine each error case-by-case to decide whether to implement the recommended change.
+Like Grammarly, PerfectIt lets you examine each error on a case-by-case basis to decide whether to implement the recommended change.
 If you do, it’s an easy one-click fix.

 So what exactly does PerfectIt point out?